Gabriel, comte d'Hédouville: Saint-Domingue

 He served on Saint-Domingue in 1798, where he had been sent as governor during Sonthonax's second commission.
 He encouraged the dissension between André Rigaud and Toussaint Louverture which helped to fuel the War of Knives.

 Toussaint's military leadership during the Haitian Revolution resulted in the rebellious slaves gaining the upper hand and restoring most of Saint-Domingue to France.
 Now that he ruled the island, Toussaint did not wish to surrender power to France and continued to effectively rule the country autonomously.
 Hédouville was one of the rivals to power whom Toussaint had to overcome.
 Hédouville was eventually forced to flee.
 However, before he left, he released André Rigaud from Toussaint's leadership.

 Consulate to Restoration

-After his time on Saint-Domingue, Hédouville was employed by the Armée d'Angleterre before returning to western France in January 1800 to take over from Hoche as commander-in-chief of the Army of the West He again negotiated a peace settlement with the Royalists.
-He was appointed as the Consulate's minister plenipotentiary at Saint Petersburg, Russia, from 1801 to 1804, when the Tsar broke relations with France.
-Hédouville left Saint Petersburg 7 June 1804.
-On 1 February 1805 he became a member of the Sénat conservateur, and he was ennobled as a Count of the Empire.
-Remaining a monarchist at heart, he enthusiastically rallied to King Louis XVIII in 1814.
+Following his return from Saint-Domingue, Hédouville was appointed as commander-in-chief of the Army of England on 15 November 1799 before replacing Hoche as commander-in-chief of the Army of the West on 16 January 1800.
+In the role, Hédouville again negotiated a peace settlement with French royalists and was appointed as the French Consulate's minister plenipotentiary at Saint Petersburg from 1801 to 1804, when Alexander I of Russia broke relations with France.
+Hédouville left Saint Petersburg on 7 June 1804, and 1 February 1805 he became a member of the Sénat conservateur and was ennobled as a Count of the Empire.
+A monarchist at heart, he enthusiastically supported the Bourbon Restoration in France in 1814.